Skip to main content

 Transportation by van provided.

-Join Richard Scranton and Mark Johnston for a full day of birding in Moses Coulee east of Wenatchee.
+Join NCWAS' Richard Scranton and Mark Johnston for a full day of birding in Moses Coulee east of Wenatchee.
 The area hosts a wide range of habitats ranging from shrub-steppe to wetlands and basalt cliffs that together support and equally varied group of bird species.
 Bring plenty of food, liquids and snacks for the day and dress for the weather.
-We'll meet at WRI and depart in WRI's Otter Van.

 Meeting Location: Wenatchee River Institute, 347 Division St, Leavenworth, WA 98826